25thOliver/Airflow-Youtube-Analytics/README.md

 This project demonstrates how to design, containerize, and automate an **end-to-end data engineering pipeline** for YouTube analytics using **Apache Airflow**, **PySpark**, **MinIO**, **PostgreSQL**, and **Grafana**.

+It is a **fully independent, self-contained repository** – you only need this codebase plus Docker (and a YouTube API key) to run the complete stack locally.

 It automatically fetches YouTube channel data, performs transformations in Spark, loads the results into a PostgreSQL warehouse, and visualizes insights in Grafana — all orchestrated by Airflow.

 By the end, you’ll have a live dashboard showing: